Life is full of surprises. Some are good, some are bad, and inevitably some are financial.

 Below is an example of how you might categorize unforeseen costs as well as some of the items that fall under each category.
-Take time to consider all of categories that make the most sense for your financial situation.
+Take time to consider all of the categories that make the most sense for your financial situation.
 If you have a partner, take a moment to make a list together and think through the costs that may fall under each category.

 Housing: Homeowners insurance, property taxes, general maintenance and upkeep, appliances, major repairs

-Medical: Insurance premiums, prescriptions, co-pays, eye exams and glasses/contacts, arrival of a new baby and maternity leave, orthodontic care
+Medical: Insurance premiums, prescriptions, co-pays, eye exams and glasses/contacts, the arrival of a new baby and maternity leave, orthodontic care